jiya-makhija/recipes-and-ratings/README.md

 To formally assess this question, we define our hypotheses as follows:

-- **Null Hypothesis (\(H_0\))**: The distribution of recipe ratings is the same for recipes with 9 or fewer ingredients and recipes with more than 9 ingredients.
+- **Null Hypothesis**: The distribution of recipe ratings is the same for recipes with 9 or fewer ingredients and recipes with more than 9 ingredients.
 Any observed difference in mean ratings is due to random chance.
-- **Alternative Hypothesis (\(H_1\))**: The distribution of recipe ratings differs between recipes with 9 or fewer ingredients and those with more than 9 ingredients, suggesting that ingredient count influences user ratings.
+- **Alternative Hypothesis**: The distribution of recipe ratings differs between recipes with 9 or fewer ingredients and those with more than 9 ingredients, suggesting that ingredient count influences user ratings.

 <br>
 The dataset contains several variables relevant to this analysis.
 Specifically, we focus on: